 Fund Balance - Fund balances may be classified as nonspendable, restricted, committed, assigned, or unassigned.
 The terms nonspendable and restricted are used either to indicate that certain assets do not represent spendable resources available for general educational programs or to earmark a portion of fund balance as legally segregated for a specific future use.
 The term committed represents amounts that can only be used for the specific purpose determined by a formal resolution of the board.
 The term assigned is used to classify the fund balance intended to be used by the board, but does not meet the criteria to be restricted or committed.
 The term unassigned is used for amounts that have not been restricted, committed, or otherwise assigned for future uses.
-At June 30, 2023, the Academy had \$14,044 in committed fund balance, and \$20,985 in unassigned fund balance.
-The committed fund balance has been committed by resolutions of the Board of Directors for student, parent and staff appreciation, athletics, extracurriculars and board training and development.
+At June 30, 2023, the Academy had \$21,155 in committed fund balance and \$32,257 in unassigned fund balance.